knpuniversity/behat/knpu/tables.md

     Given the following products exist:

-End the line with a colon and below, build a table just like we did earlier with [scenario outlines](scenario-outline).Give it two headers: "name" and "is published".
+End the line with a colon and below, build a table just like we did earlier with [scenario outlines](scenario-outline).
+Give it two headers: "name" and "is published".
 I'm making these headers up: you'll see how I use them in a second.
 Call the first product Foo1 and make it published.
 Call the second Foo2 and make it *not* published.
 Ok, keep going on the scenario,